fp-cybrilla/fp-cybrilla.github.io/content/identity/required-information.md

 ### Accepted bank account proofs

 The following bank account proofs are accepted currently.
+This is an optional field.

 |Bank account proof|Notes|
 |------------------|-----|